First timer

 Day 5: Teotihuacán

-• You may no longer be able to climb the pyramids, so check current rules before going.
+• You may no longer be allowed to climb the pyramids themselves, and rules change, so check the current situation before you go rather than counting on it.

-• Garibaldi at night without a plan: touristy and worth caution after dark.
+• Plaza Garibaldi at night without a plan: the mariachi square is touristy and gets sketchy after dark.
+If you want mariachi, go early evening and take an Uber both ways.